 871.63kg of CO2 absorbed

 Young trees or old trees?
 That is the question scientists are still debating.
-In their youth, trees grow faster so absorb CO2 quicker, but in their old age their density is much greater so they can absorb more CO2, as this 2014 study in Nature demonstrates.
-As for our trees, these ones below will give you the most bang for your buck when it comes to CO2 absorbed over their lifetime.
+In their youth, trees grow faster so they absorb CO2 quicker, but in their old age their density is much greater so they can absorb more CO2, as this 2014 study in Nature demonstrates.
+As for our trees, the ones below will give you the most bang for your buck when it comes to CO2 absorbed over their lifetimes.

 Our carbon capture calculations have been verified by world-renowned Bureau Veritas.
 So when you own a tree, you can track the carbon captured over its whole lifetime!